brianhouse/open_circuits/guide/sensors.md

 ## <a name="sound"></a> Sound level

-You can monitor sound level with the MAX9814.
+You can monitor the sound level with the MAX9814.
 You might keep track of the ambient sound level over time, or look for spikes in the level that cross a particular threshold.
 Use an analog input (A2, A3, A4, A37).

 ![](img/sound.png)